CA4022/Lab1-Configuration-HadoopMR/README.md

-# Lab 1 - Hadoop and Map Reduce
-This lab spans across the first two weeks and it includes instructions on installing hadoop, running a single node hadoop cluster and writing/running a basic hadoop program (in Java and Python)

-We will start from the basic wordcount program as illustreated in the lecture slides.
+This lab spans across the first two weeks and it includes instructions on installing and configuring hadoop (Part 1), as well as running a single node hadoop cluster and writing/running a basic hadoop program; we will start from the basic wordcount program as illustreated in the lecture slides (Part 2).

+# Lab 1 - Part 1: Configuration

 ## Note on Vagrant (for VirtualBox users)